Key takeaways:

 If you have problems swallowing, you may need to take steps to prevent aspiration.
 These include eating smaller meals, thickening liquids, and elevating your head while sleeping.

 Pneumonia is a lung infection commonly caused by bacteria and viruses.
 People do spread these bacteria and viruses, though they don’t always cause pneumonia.
 Older adults, babies, and people with chronic medical conditions are at higher risk.
-Getting vaccinations, quitting smoking, and eating a healthy diet reduce your risk of pneumonia.
+Getting vaccinations, quitting smoking, and eating a balanced and nutritious diet reduce your risk of pneumonia.
 See a healthcare professional right away if you develop difficulty breathing, chest pain, high fever, or blue skin.

 American Lung Association.
-(2024).
+(2025).
 What causes pneumonia?

 Centers for Disease Control and Prevention.
 (2024).
 Fungal community-acquired pneumonias.